framps/raspiBackup/helper/README.md

 4. raspiImageMail - Send an email using the functions from raspiBackup, based of version 0.6.4

 5. stopStartAllServicesWrapper - Script wish either stops or starts all existing services.

+6. raspiBackupRestoreHelper.sh - Makes restore of backups much more convenient.
+The latest backup of available backup versions is restored as default but also can be selected from a list.